Why Study English?

 Why Study English at PLU?

 English offers excellent preparation for any future requiring integrative thinking, skill in writing, discernment in reading, appreciation of human experience and aesthetic values, or the mastery of critical and creative expression.
-PLU offers a Bachelor of Arts degree in English, with emphases in Literature and Writing, as well as minors in Children’s Literature and Culture, and Publishing and Printing Arts:
+PLU offers a Bachelor of Arts degree in English, with emphases in Literature and Writing, as well as minors in Writing and Literature, and also anchors the interdisciplinary minor in Publishing and Printing Arts (PPAP):

 The PLU literature program introduces students to the great literary traditions of Britain, North America and the English-speaking world, as well as courses in ethnic American, women’s and world literature.
 At the heart of the program are courses organized by historical period, allowing students to read the great works that define the periods and explore the ways in which cultural contexts have an impact on the literary imagination.